 Highlights: Friendly, Loyal, Playful

-Are for appearances, they looked similar to their wild parents and breeds in the spitz family.
-They’ll always have pointed ears with a broad base – similar to the Canadian Eskimo dog.
+As for appearances, they looked similar to their parents and breeds in the spitz family.
+They will always have pointed ears with a broad base – similar to the Canadian Eskimo dog.
 Expect to see an elongated muzzle as well.

 These dogs were bred as hunting dogs, and their resilience and adaptability were undeniable.
-But as hunting methods changed with the invention of firearms and guns, the Hare Indian Dogs were no longer needed, and so they eventually went extinct.
+But as the hunting methods changed with the invention of firearms and guns, the Hare Indian Dogs were no longer needed, and so they ultimately went extinct.

 - The Hare Indian Dogs were great hunters because they had the ability to go for days without food, were quick, and possessed broad feet.